renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 ![](https://i.imgur.com/bnGgW07.png?raw=true)

-*Un-subdivided point cloud (left) next to a subdivided point cloud (right) that was generated using my program.*
+*Un-subdivided point cloud (left) next to a subdivided point cloud (right) that was generated using my program (with their faces removed).*

 Completed tasks: